alfredholmes/TeXNotes/README.md

 * Automated analysis of the Zettelkasten - creates a database from the notes with details of the connections between notes.
 * Native python 'network view' of Zettelkasten ([see here](https://github.com/alfredholmes/LaTeX-Zettel/wiki/Network-View)).
 * Ability to export multiple notes into a LaTeX document ([see here](https://github.com/alfredholmes/LaTeX-Zettel/wiki/Export-Notes-as-Latex-Document)).
+* PDF and HTML rendering

 ### Planned Features

 * Markdown support with Pandoc
 * Customizable templates, and different templates for different notes
 * Draw a path on the network view to write a draft of a paper
-* Export notes as a '.tex' file, rather than a LaTeX document that references other notes that can then be rendered
-* HTML rendering (this is currently implemented but has some bugs).
 * Import notes from an existing .tex file - split up already written documents into atomic notes by adding comments to the .tex file that describe the desired notes.